KasiR07/Data-Visualization-in-Excel/README.md

 # Filter function
 This is used to filter the values in the table such that we can use them accordingly.
 For example, if we are given value (eg:400,000) and we want to classify all the values greater than that, then we can write it as =filter(<table size>,<value range>, <condition>) ie. =filter(B5:C14, C5:C14 > C2) where C2 cell contains the given value.
 As we change the value in C2, the table changes accordingly.

+# Lookups Functions
+As the name suggests, we are basically looking for the value in the table and the syntax is =xlookup(<input cell>, <range to find the input>, <value range of input cell) .
+So if the input value is given in cell H4 as sai, we are searching for his commisiion, then: =xlookup(H4, F3:F24, E3:E24) which gives out the commission of Sai.
+As we change the input value, that value also changes.

+## Diff between Vlookups, Hlookups and Xlookups

+# Index and Match functions
+These are two seperate functions that are used to analyze both the rows and coulmns to dynamically find out data.
+First the index() command is used to select the whole data folloed by match() command for specific constraints.
+0 is used to indicate the exact precise value whereas 1 indicates .
+Hence, the syntax will be index(all values, match(given input, all input values, 0), match(given input 2, all input values, 0))